Keokuk Westerns

 The Western baseball club of Keokuk, Iowa, or Keokuk Westerns in modern nomenclature, was a professional baseball team in the National Association in 1875, the last season of that first professional league.
 It is considered a major league team by those who count the NA as a major league.
 It was geographically the furthest west major league baseball had progressed up to that time.

 Team History

 Baseball in Keokuk before 1875

 Baseball gained prominence in Iowa after the Civil War.
 Keokuk had three local baseball teams in 1867: the Pioneers, the Gate Citys, and the Athletics.
 The city was not always included in state-wide tournaments in the 1860s and 1870s, in part because incomplete railroads left Keokuk disconnected from some tournament sites.
-Despite this, it was Keokuk that managed to get the first Iowan team into a (debatably) major league, enrolling the Western baseball club in the 1875 season of the National Association.
+Despite this, it was Keokuk that managed to get the first Iowan team into a (debatably) major league, enrolling the Keokuk club the Westerns in the 1875 season of the National Association.

 Charley Jones started his twelve-year professional career with Keokuk in 1875.